 It is a long-standing tradition for the SRC to organize a charity gala event in support of international cooperation projects.
-The theme ‘Through the eyes of a child’ was chosen for the Ball in Geneva on 29 September 2018, with a focus on eye care and school reconstruction in Nepal.
+The theme ‘Helping the ones left behind’ was chosen for the Ball 2019 with a focus on poor elderly people in Armenia.

 Charity programmes in Geneva

 The Geneva Red Cross is carrying out local programmes to help the elderly living in Geneva under precarious conditions and often socially isolated.
 In praticular the Geneva Red Cross implements three programmes dedicated to elderly people.

 - The aim of the 1st programme Seniors from here and elsewhere is to promote contacts and improve their well-being and integration into mainstream society.

 - The 2nd programme Me, a senior includes training for the younger generations to make them more aware of the difficulties faced by older generations and to promote intergenerational solidarity.